Executive Ticket #1

 • What does the SGA mean to you?

-Meet Your Vice President Candidate Callum!
+Meet Your Vice President Candidate Teshome!

 • What makes your Executive Ticket stand out?